 Norway is one of the world’s top countries when it comes to higher education abroad, defined by a strong focus on flexibility and an informal atmosphere.
-A popular destination for international students, numerous Master's programmes in Business are at your disposal throughout Norway, taught both in business schools and universities.
+A popular destination for international students, numerous Master's degrees in Business are at your disposal in Norway's business schools and universities.
 They are available full-time or part-time, designed for academic or executive purposes and are delivered either on-campus or online.

 The fields of study are also extremely vast and range from organizational psychology and logistics to business creation and international fisheries management, without omitting the widespread fields, such as finance, economics or business administration.

-If you aim for the top, three universities that have impressed the international education world and are now part of the leading world universities and business schools where you can learn Economics and Business, according to the 2018 Shanghai Ranking are:
+According to the 2018 Shanghai Ranking, there are three Norwegian universities that have impressed the international education world and are now part of the leading world universities and business schools where you can learn Economics and Business:

-The Norwegian School of Economics (NHH) is a relatively small institution, with 3,300 students and highly selective.
+The Norwegian School of Economics (NHH) is a relatively small institution, with 3,300 students and a highly selective admission process.

 NHH offers both general and specialised courses such as in energy, natural resources and the environment.
-Even if opting for a generalist course, the electives are there on offer for you, should you seek to differentiate yourself or simply pursue an area of interest.
+Even if you opt for a generalist course, the electives are available for you, should you seek to differentiate yourself or simply pursue an area of interest.

 NHH is a CEMS member and offers the CEMS Master in International Management degree and it is completely free for everyone.
 Even more, your experience has high chances of not including routine, since over 50% of the students go on exchange programmes.

-Dedicating special programmes to welcome each of its over 39,000 students annually, NTNU is specialized in technology and natural sciences, but includes programmes in all areas, including healthcare.
-NTNU offers Master degrees in international business and marketing, economics and business administration, focusing on global economic and business issues.
+Dedicating special programmes to welcome each of its over 39,000 students annually, NTNU is specialized in technology and natural sciences, but includes study programmes in all areas, including healthcare.
+NTNU offers Master's degrees in international business and marketing, economics and business administration, focusing on global economic and business issues.